magronp/bsrnn/README.md

 This repository is an unofficial implementation of the [BSRNN](https://arxiv.org/pdf/2209.15174.pdf) model for music separation.
 It accompanies our [replication study](#reference), whose primary goal is to obtain a model that yields similar results to those of the original BSRNN paper, and to explore reproducibility issues in music separation research.

-Despite our work, we are currently about [0.5 dB SDR bellow](#test-results) the original results, thus efforts are still needed to match these.
-To bridge this performance gap, we proposed several variants and eventually obtained an *optimized* model that yields a large 1.2 dB performance improvement.
+Despite our efforts, we are currently about [0.5 dB SDR bellow](#test-results) the original results, thus some work is still needed to match these.
+To bridge this performance gap, we proposed several variants and eventually obtained an *optimized* model that largely improves the results.

 This project is based on [PyTorch](https://pytorch.org/) ([Ligthning](https://lightning.ai/docs/pytorch/stable/)) and [Hydra](https://hydra.cc/), and uses the HQ version of the freely available [MUSDB18](https://sigsep.github.io/datasets/musdb.html) dataset.
 We provide pretrained models on a [Zenodo repository](https://zenodo.org/records/13903584), which you can use readily for [separating your own song](#separation--demo).